Bryce-Summers/TravelWorld/README.md

 This project is an interactive program that allows the user to travel around a world, wilst discovering lights and elevators.

-The work done in this project was later used to produce some large scale maze posters and it was the first time that I implemented my favorite Union-Find based maze genration algorithm.
+The work done in this project was later used to produce some large scale maze posters and it was the first time that I implemented my favorite Union-Find based maze generation algorithm.

 Links.
 ------